reuk/parallel-reverb-raytracer/docs/readme.md

 System Requirements
 ===================

-A Mac running Mavericks or newer, with a discrete graphics card.
+A Mac running OS X 10.9 or newer, with a discrete graphics card.

 Package Layout